 Spiders are able to spin threads through their finger-like organs called spinnerets, and they can produce a substance that is called spider silk.
 Researchers estimate that for a given diameter, their tensile strength can be higher than that found in steel.
 Some spiders utilized this strong silk for constructing symmetrical fly-trapping webs, but almost all of them use it mainly for mobility, where they can sail or ‘’balloon’’ on winds using the substance.

-Airborne spiders have been known to land on ships sailing 300 kilometers off the land and have been found on altitudes of 3,000 meters.
-To help them navigate, spiders spin draglines, at least two or sometimes four or more silken threads meshed closely together.
-On vertical surfaces they use these threads as a mountain climber uses a rope.
-The silk is anchored to a surface at intervals by specially fabricated attachment disks, giving the climber both guidance and a safety rope, should the surface ahead prove impassable.
-Encountering danger, the spider maneuvers in midair, assured that the dragline will bring it back against the surface.
-Wherever spiders go, they leave a silken trail behind.
-The strands we encounter floating between objects are relics of their daredevil flights – gossamer draglines discarded once they have served their purpose and the spider has moved on.
-In the open air these are soon brushed or blown away.
-But in seldom-frequented places, the threads accumulate in the familiar sheets and nonsymmetrical masses of silk we call cobwebs.
+Airborne spiders are known to land on ships that are sailing 300 kilometers off the land, and they have been found reportedly on altitudes of 3,000 meters.
+To help them navigate in the air, spiders would spin draglines, which are at least two or four or more silken threads that are meshed closely together.
+On vertical surfaces, these spiders use the threads like how a mountain climber uses a rope.
+The silk is anchored safely to a surface at intervals via specially fabricated attachment disks, giving the animal both guidance and a safety rope that prevents it from falling should the surface ahead prove to be impassable.
+Encountering danger, the spider usually maneuvers in midair while assured that the dragline would bring it back towards the surface.
+Wherever spiders go, they would leave a silken trail behind.
+The strands of silk we encounter floating between objects are relics of their impressive ballooning flights, which are gossamer draglines that were discarded once they have served their purpose, and the spider has moved to another location.
+In the open air, these strands are soon brushed or blown away, but in seldom-frequented places, the threads would typically accumulate in the familiar sheets and nonsymmetrical masses of silk that we call cobwebs.